tundish/blathnaid/NOTES.rst

 They stood near some steps which quickly ended in a locked door, and nothing Jack could do could open that.
-But he went to work on the main cellar hatch, and contrived with his knife to make sure the bolt would allow him in and out, not withstanding any chain above.
+But he went to work on the main cellar hatch, and contrived with his knife to make sure the bolt would allow him in and out, notwithstanding any padlock above.

 Refuge
 ------